Toddlers are mesmerizing and entranced by sounds of a pounding

 child's need to be more thoughtful and caring.
 The angry response

 tends to cancel the natural love between parent and child.
+Children instinctively imitate.
 Angry

 some children are "difficult", but parents who thoughtlessly respond